AdobeDocs/workfront.en/help/quicksilver/workfront-goals/goal-review-and-workfront-goals-sections/check-in-goals.md

    Or

-   (Conditional) If you are in the Goal List, Goal Alignment, or Pulse sections, click the `Check in` button in the upper-right of the screen.
+   (Conditional)&nbsp;If you are in the Goal List, Goal Alignment, or Pulse sections, click the **Check in** button in the upper-right of the screen.
 This opens the Check-in section.

    ![](assets/check-in-button-highlighted-350x102.png)